Dhghomon/easy_rust/README.md

 ## Chaining methods

-Rust is a systems programming language, but it also has a functional style.
+Rust is a systems programming language like C and C++, but it also has a functional style.
 Both styles are okay, but functional style is usually shorter.
-Here is an example of declarative style to make a Vec from 1 to 10:
+Here is an example of the non-functional style (called "declarative style") to make a `Vec` from 1 to 10:

 ```rust
 fn main() {